Why do cats fight?

-It is also possible for females to fight and males and females to fight.
-It really comes down to the cats and their personality.
+Cats can be very territorial, and inter-cat aggression is common among household cats as well as cats who live close to each other.
+Males are more prone to territorial fighting than females, although it is also possible for females to fight, and males and females to fight.
+It all comes down to the cats and their personality.
 My experience has been that of male to male fighting.
 Some households will never experience fighting at all.

 Cats who roam outdoors are much more likely to become involved in cat fights.
 Either by wandering into a neighbouring patch which has another cat or a cat encroaching on your cat’s territory.
 We’ve all heard the caterwaul late at night.

-How to break up a cat fight (safely):
+How to safely break up a cat fight

-Be aware that cats will be very wound up after a fight and you are still at risk of being bitten or scratched after the event.
+Be aware that cats will be very wound up after a fight, and you are still at risk of being bitten or scratched after the event.
 Give your cat(s) time to calm down before approaching/petting them.

-How to reduce the risk of cats fighting:
+How to reduce the risk of cats fighting

-If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
+- If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
 If you already have an alpha cat, it is easier to introduce a kitten to the house than an adult cat as younger cats will be less of a threat to the already established cat in the household.

-Discourage neighbourhood cats from coming onto your property.
+- Discourage neighbourhood cats from coming onto your property.

-Keep your cat(s) indoors or in an enclosure, which reduces their exposure to other cats from the area.
+- Keep your cat(s) indoors or in an enclosure, which reduces their exposure to other cats from the area.

-Fighting among household cats:
+Fighting among household cats

-If you have one cat who is especially aggressive/dominant over other cats and the above methods haven’t helped, it is a good idea to speak to your veterinarian who may recommend drug therapy for your cat.
+- If you have one cat who is especially aggressive/dominant over other cats and the above methods haven’t helped, it is a good idea to speak to your veterinarian who may recommend drug therapy for your cat.